Professional Conduct of Students

 Intro

-Students who work for me, as my advisees or within CERIAS, should understand that attending school is not consequence-free.
-This is the beginning of their professional careers, and almost without exception those students are adults.
-Thus, behavior matters.
-Studying matters.
-This is the beginning of establishing a professional, respected reputation that will be the basis for their careers.
-Unprofessional behavior can be remembered by many people for years to come.
+Graduate school, in particular, is usually the start of establishing a professional, respected reputation that will be the basis for a future career.
+Wildly unusual or unprofessional behavior may be remembered by many people for years to come.
 The "nerd" in the cubicle down the hall from you may well be a company CEO or government official in 20 years, and you would thus be well advised to leave that person with a good impression of you when you graduate and part ways!

 Being Professional